blueokanna/RustGLM/README.md

 🚩**Enter the keywords: If there are no other characters, it will switch the Calling mode**

+> Type the following keywords to switch the Calling mode:

 | Number | Full-Name | KeyWords |
 | :-------------: | :-------------: | :----- |
 | 1 | Server-Sent Events| SSE, sse |